ga4gh-duri/ga4gh-duri.github.io/researcher_ids/UPDATE_PROCEDURE.md

   * identify and provide the following information:
       1. Your name and affiliation
       2. If you are currently a member of GA4GH and in what capacity
-      3. If you are currently using an implementation of RI Claims
+      3. If you are currently using an implementation of Passports
       4. Whether you are recommending the change on behalf of one or more of the following:
           * an implementation of the spec
-          * the RI Claims specification itself
+          * the Passports specification itself
           * or other documentation in the researcher_ids directory
       5. A full description of the recommendation you are making

-A maintainer will get back to you shortly and may elect to raise your recommendation at the next RI Claims work stream meeting which typically occur every 4 weeks.
+A maintainer will get back to you shortly and may elect to raise your recommendation at the next Passports work stream meeting which typically occur every 6 weeks.
-The RI Claims specifications are a community driven project and we value your input.
+Passports and related specifications are community driven projects and we value your input.